 The latest chapter in the story of the Volta Quarter starts very promisingly in early 2017 with the completion of the 47B Loftid – homes in which there is more space for ideas.

-Inspired by the industrial architecture of New York, the Volta Loftid will be completed in winter 2018 alongside the 47B Lofts.
+Inspired by the industrial architecture of New York, the Volta Loftid reconstruction was completed in 2019.